'Mere allegations' wrecking lives - Trump

 His remarks also come amid a worldwide debate over sexual harassment and the abuse of power.

-In his tweet, Mr Trump did not mention either men, but warned allegations could result in a person's "life and career gone".
+In his tweet, Mr Trump did not mention either man, but warned allegations could result in a person's "life and career gone".

 Among those to react with anger was Democratic Senator Patty Murray, who responded by saying that women's lives were affected every day by sexual violence and harassment.